Back to blog

 Every extra step between noticing and resolving is a place feedback leaks out:

-Collapse those into pin → issue → resolved, and the work that used to scatter across email, Slack and docs stays in one place — tied to the page it lives on.
+Collapse those into pin → issue → resolved, and the work that used to scatter across email, Slack and docs stays in one place — tied to the object it lives on.

 Want to see it on your own site?
 Start free — your first pin takes under a minute.